 Serving Suggestions

 Teppanyaki sauce (Yakiniku sauce) is typically served in a small bowl beside each serving plate, where diners can dip their grilled meats and vegetables into it before eating.
-The sweet, savory, and slightly spicy flavors of this teppanyaki sauce (yakiniku sauce) complement the grilled meats perfectly.

 - Marinate thinly sliced beef, chicken, or pork in the sauce for 30 minutes to 1 hour before grilling.